-Though very different, the two films have in common the recurrence of the ‘Sam’ in the male protagonist’s name, a rape, Thornton’s sublime cinematography (he was cinematographer on The Sapphires, an uncompromising and unpatronising Aboriginal story).
-Set in 1929 in the outback around Alice Springs where Thornton and scriptwriter (with Steven McGregor) David Tranter were born, Sweet Country is a searing – and violent – drama about racism, ignorance, justice and coming-of-age in a time of social and cultural upheaval.
+Though very different, the two films have in common the recurrence of the ‘Sam’ in the male protagonist’s name – a rape – Thornton’s sublime cinematography (he was cinematographer on The Sapphires and an uncompromising, unpatronising Aboriginal story).
+Set in 1929 in the Outback around Alice Springs where Thornton and scriptwriter (with Steven McGregor) David Tranter were born, Sweet Country is a searing – and violent – drama about racism, ignorance, justice and coming-of-age in a time of social and cultural upheaval.

 New to his settlement and in need of help, March travels to Black Hill Station, the home of preacher and cattle farmer Fred Smith (Sam Neill).
-Smith offers to send his stockman, Sam Kelly (Hamilton Morris) his wife Lizzie (Natassia Gorey Furber), and her sister to help out with the cattle and the domestic chores respectively.
+Smith offers to send his stockman, Sam Kelly (Hamilton Morris) Sam’s wife Lizzie (Natassia Gorey Furber), and her sister to help out with the cattle and the domestic chores, respectively.

 Accustomed to respect and kindness from Smith who believes ‘we are all equal in the eyes of the Lord,’ Sam is taken aback when March leaves the Kelly’s outside for the night without offering them food.
-But while Sam is out with the cattle, he could never suspect the violence that his wife has to endure in the isolated ranch house.
+But while Sam is out with the cattle, he could never suspect the violence that his wife endures in the isolated ranch house.

 Philomac exhibits none of Archie’s work ethic and, more interested in survival than honesty, is continually getting into trouble and being punished.
 He has as little respect for Archie as he does for Fred March.
 It is later suggested that the rebellious teenager is Kennedy’s illegitimate son with an Aboriginal woman whose fate is never mentioned.
 If Philomac is the product of rape, it echoes another, rape that might also have remained a secret were it not for Philomac’s escape.

-With no confidence white man’s justice, Kelly and his wife, who has still not told Sam that she is pregnant, escape on foot.
-Archie alerts Kennedy who in turn brings in local lawman Sergeant Fletcher (Bryan Brown) to form a search party.
-Here the resemblance to an American Western is most striking, and you won’t miss Monument Valley for the breathtaking scenery around Alice Springs.
+With no confidence in the white man’s justice, Kelly and Lizzie escape on foot.
+Local lawman Sergeant Fletcher (Bryan Brown) is brought to head the search party.
+Here the resemblance to an American Western is most striking, and you will not miss Monument Valley for the breath-taking scenery around Alice Springs.

-Fletcher takes the murder of a white war veteran like himself personally and comes to the case with typical prejudice and the assumption of guilt.
-For a while Kelly’s knowledge of the outback gives him the edge.
-But with Archie’s help and the speed of horses, they soon close the gap in one of the most suspenseful and unpredictable chase sequences of any western in memory.
+Fletcher takes the murder of a white war veteran like himself personally and comes to the search, and subsequent trial with typical prejudice and the assumption of guilt.
+For a while Kelly’s knowledge of the Outback gives him the edge.
+But with Archie’s help and the speed of horses Fletcher’s hunting party soon close the gap in one of the most suspenseful and unpredictable chase sequences of any western in memory.

 More than an intense drama about racism, cultural clashes and identity in Australia’s frontier land, Sweet Country weaves legend and history to paint a complex, authentic picture of the filmmakers (and many of the actors’) heritage.
-Sam Kelly is not only based on the historic 1920 case trial of Wilaberta Jack, where a modern, out-of-town judge’s verdict is overturned by the community’s frontier justice, but it links Sam with Australia’s favourite horse thief, Ned Kelly, memorialised in the paintings of Sidney Nolan and in the film starring Mick Jagger.
+Sam Kelly is not only based on the historic 1920 case trial of Wilaberta Jack, where a modern, out-of-town judge’s verdict is overturned by the community’s frontier justice, but it links Sam with Australia’s favourite horse thief, Ned Kelly, memorialised in the paintings of Sidney Nolan and Peter Carey’s historical novel, The True History of the Kelly Gang – if not the film starring Mick Jagger.